20 Hacks to Decorate Studio Apartment on a Budget

 Got some old wooden crates lying around?
 Turn them into unique bookshelves!
 This budget-friendly hack adds charm to your studio apartment.

+Stack the crates horizontally or vertically against a wall.
+Secure them together for safety.
 You can paint them to match your decor or leave them natural for a rustic look.

 9. Incorporate mirrors for more light

 Mirrors can work wonders in a small studio apartment.
 They reflect light and make your space feel bigger.
+Try hanging a large mirror across from a window to bounce natural light around the room.

 You can also place smaller mirrors in strategic spots.
 Put one near your desk or in a dark corner to brighten it up.